JanHerca/urantiapedia/output/wikijs/en/Bible/Life_of_Adam_and_Eve/Apocalypse_of_Moses.md

 ## Chapter XXIX

-1,2 Thus spake the Lord and ordered us to be cast out of paradise.
+<span id="v29_1"><sup><small>1,2</small></sup></span>  Thus spake the Lord and ordered us to be cast out of paradise.
 But your father Adam wept before the angels opposite paradise and the angels say to him: ‘What wouldst thou have us to do,

 <span id="v29_3"><sup><small>3</small></sup></span>  Adam?’
 And your father saith to them, ‘Behold, ye cast me out.
 I pray you, allow me to take away fragrant herbs from paradise, so that I may offer an offering to God after I have gone out of paradise that he hear me.’
 And the angels approached God and said: ‘JA'EL, Eternal King, command, my Lord, that there be given to Adam incense of sweet odour from paradise and seeds